The ELD mandate is here. By now, you have probably heard of the ELD mandate. But do you understand what it means?

 What Exactly is the ELD Mandate?

-It’s not as engaging, or nearly as exciting, but it is important.
-In this article we will try to break it down piece by piece.
+It’s not as engaging or nearly as exciting, but it is essential.
+In this article, we will try to break it down piece by piece.

 For starters, let’s talk about what the ELD mandate is.

 The Federal Motor Carrier Safety Administration (also called the FMCSA) created and enacted the ELD mandate in December of 2015.
 The ELD mandates came after a prolonged period of waiting.
 And the ELD Mandate is also called the Electronic Logging Device Rule.

 The ELDmandate logbook regulation was created to address concerns over Hours of Operations.Furthermore, it mandates electronic devices to be used to record a driver’s Record of Duty Status (or RODS).

 In its most basic explanation, the ELD mandate is simply mimicking existing requirements into electronic format.
 Many commercial trucking companies resist the change.
 Many companies were not honest and/or accurate in recording their record of duty status.

 Many drivers use a paper log to record their compliance with hours of service requirements (also called HOS).
 However, the electronic Record of Duty Status replaces the paper logbook.

 The HOS requirements are a permanent record of driving hours, on-duty hours, and rest time throughout a driver’s trip.

 Benefits of ELD mandate